f4b6a3/uuid-creator/README.md

 The key-value pairs of the state file has effect in these factories: `TimeBasedUuidCreator`, `SequentialUuidCreator`, `DceSecurityUuidCreator` and `MssqlGuidCreator`.
 The the other factories ignore the state file.

 Don't enable the state file if you want to use multiple instances of UUID generators.
-If do it it, all instances of UUID generators will use the same clock sequence.
-Just let the algorithm generate different clock sequences for each generator in a balanced way.
+If do it, all instances of UUID generators will use the same clock sequence.
+Just let the algorithm generate different clock sequences for each generator in a well distributed way.

 #### Node identifier